SaphiBlue/quantumshader/README.md

 # Quantum Shader

-A shader with basic PBR options and some custom audiolink options
+A shader pack with Unity like PBR options and custom audiolink

+## Supports Light Volumes

+All shaders in the package, do support [Light Volumes](https://github.com/REDSIM/VRCLightVolumes).
+Can be enabled in the Light Volumes section of the Shader UI

 ## Get the shader here